z1n0v1/z1n0v1.github.io/M01-Java-Fundamentals/M01-Java-Fundamentals.md

 Programming Fundamentals witch Java is the first module of SoftUni's Software Engineering program.
+It takes _4 months_.
 As part of it, if you are new to the software development world,
 you'll learn introductory information about :

  - __HTTP Basics__ - Developer tools, forms, request, response, URLs and URL structure